 Below are summaries of several of the policies that are most relevant to the Code and its implementation.
-Links to the full policies are provided where applicable.

-A. Use of School Assets:
+Use of School Assets:

 School assets are to be used solely for the benefit of the School and in furtherance of its vision, mission, and must be used as mandated by School Board Policy 0225.
 Making payments to a third-party for any reason that is unlawful, or would violate the Code, is prohibited and the reason for transferring funds to a third party must be disclosed with the documentation supporting disbursement.